tssm/nvim-random-colors/README.md

-It assumes the schemes are in `&packpath/pack/*/opt/` and it tracks previously used schemes to avoid repetition.
+It assumes the schemes are in `&packpath` and it tracks previously used schemes to avoid repetition.

 To manually select another random scheme use `lua require('random-colors')()`, e.g.: